Conservation Ecology (10234.2)

 |2022||UC - Canberra, Bruce||Semester 2||01 August 2022||On-Campus||Dr Richard Duncan|

 There are no set texts for this unit.
-Useful texts for the unit are -
+Useful texts for the unit available in the library are -

 Groom, M.J., Meffe, G.K. and Carroll, C.R.
 (2005) Principles of Conservation Biology.
 3rd edition.
 Sinauer Associates, Sutherland, US.